 Pillar 3: comprehensive breast cancer management (treatment interval)

-In LMICs, breast cancer treatment is delayed because of a myriad of reasons, including exclusive focus on spiritual or herbal treatments, financial difficulties, unaffordable cancer care, or a lack of chemotherapy medications and surgical infrastructure in the country.
+In LMICs, breast cancer treatment is delayed because of a myriad of reasons, including an exclusive focus on spiritual or herbal treatments, financial difficulties, unaffordable cancer care, or a lack of chemotherapy medications and surgical infrastructure in the country.
 To achieve this pillar, more than 80% of patients with a breast cancer diagnosis must complete multimodality treatment without attrition (9).

 Much of the data points identified by the GBCI, particularly staging diagnoses and diagnosis to treatment intervals, may be found within cancer registries within countries.
 Yet discrepancies in data reporting exist.
-Some countries with national cancer registries have shown that their registry reports for the number of reported cancer cases differ from the official WHO’s Global Cancer Observatory (GLOBOCAN) figures, from 5–10% in Bhutan, Indonesia, Iran, the Republic of Korea, Singapore and Thailand with more than 10% recorded in China, India, Malaysia, Mongolia and Sri Lanka (10).
+Some countries with national cancer registries have shown that their registry reports for the number of reported cancer cases differ from the official WHO’s Global Cancer Observatory (GLOBOCAN) figures, from 5–10% in Bhutan, Indonesia, Iran, the Republic of Korea, Singapore and Thailand to more than 10% recorded in China, India, Malaysia, Mongolia and Sri Lanka (10).

 In the context of West African countries, GLOBOCAN’s cancer incidences are drawn from a combination of data sources, including national cancer registries and hospital based registries; death registration systems in estimating mortality rates; population based surveys for information on demographics and risk factors for cancer development (11).
-From this information, GLOBOCAN employs Bayesian statistics, regression analysis, and age-period-cohort models to develop models that draw relationships between cancer rates, risk factors that apply to the entirety of a country.
+From this information, GLOBOCAN employs Bayesian statistics, regression analysis, and age-period-cohort models to develop models that draw relationships between cancer rates and risk factors that apply to the entirety of a country.
 Lastly, GLOBOCAN adjusts for under-reporting of cancer cases in West African countries through correction factors and estimation of data completeness in each country (12).
 In spite of these thorough methods, there are limitations to their approach; the quality and availability of confirmed cancer cases varies widely across West Africa, from verified histopathological diagnoses to verbal autopsy reports by family members, affecting the accuracy of their estimates (11).

 Methods

 This narrative review sought to evaluate the status of breast cancer registries in West Africa and evaluate their preparedness in achieving the GBCI framework set out by the WHO (Table 1).
-We searched for published literature in PubMed, international health websites, such as the Cancer Incidence in Five Continents Volume XII website, and GLOBOCAN 2022 cancer factsheet, African Cancer Registry Network (AFCRN), and world population data sources using our search keywords (Table 2) to identify the status and population coverage of cancer registries in 17 West African countries (1,14-16).
+We searched for published literature in PubMed, international health websites, such as the Cancer Incidence in Five Continents Volume XII website and GLOBOCAN 2022 Cancer Factsheet, African Cancer Registry Network (AFCRN), and world population data sources using our search keywords (Table 2) to identify the status and population coverage of cancer registries in 17 West African countries (1,14-16).
 Additionally, our search keywords were used to detail Ghana’s journey towards registry development as a descriptive case analysis of the barriers and facilitators of registry development within the region.
 The review protocol was not amended.
 The last review was performed in September 2024.

 Table 1